Robert Samatan

 Robert Samatan, nicknamed Bob la Science (Toulouse, 16 April 1909 - Antibes, 4 May 1986) was a French rugby union and rugby league footballer.

 He debuted for T.O.E.C (rugby union), 1.78m tall and weighing 76 kg at his debut, later he played at left wing for SU Agen (but also as right wing or number eight).

 A very powerful player, he is the forerunner of the modern wingers' playing style.
 The first player to be inspired by his lively and alert technique was Jean Dauger, who played for Bayonne.

 In March 1934, he was dismissed from SU Agen, and was part of the rugby league team of the "Galia's Boys" who made a memorable tour in England under the management and captainship of its creator Jean Galia.
 His status as a Pioneer (Galia's Boy) did not qualify him as a French International.

 Opting for rugby league, he integrated the Roanne XIII squad where Max Rousié and Jean Dauger played alongside him in 1938.

 In 1951, he led the first French tour of a team sport (e.g. France national rugby league team) in Australia and New Zealand.

-In his civil life, he worked as wholesaler in the alimentar sector.
+In his civil life, he worked as wholesaler in the food sector.